psychemedia/storytelling-notes/macpherson.md

 MACPHERSON'S RANT.

 `[The edition of Burns by Hogg and Motherwell gives "the earliest set of words we have seen under the title of Macpherson's Rant.
-They are taken from a Broadside probably printed in the same year that Macpherson suffered; and they may also, for ought that is known to the contrary, be the composiion of that individual himself." ]`
+They are taken from a Broadside probably printed in the same year that Macpherson suffered; and they may also, for ought that is known to the contrary, be the composition of that individual himself." ]`

 ```{admonition} Macpherson's Rant
 :class: dropdown